16EAGLE/getSpatialData/README.md

 For all public functions documentation is available, containing information on the expected arguments and providing code examples.
 The files can be accessed executing a command like `?getSentinel_query`.

+## Semantics

+The following universal semantics on data are used by `getSpatialData` (from smallest to biggest entity):
+* `image`: An image of a specific time and spatial extent.
+* `record`: A set of meta fields identifying and describing a specific `image`, being part of multiple records in a `query`.
+* `dataset`: Smallest entity that is delivered by a service.
+Might consist of multiple files, including meta data and bandwise imagery.
+Covers a specific time and spatial extent.
+* `product`: A data product offered by a specific service, consisting of multiple datasets over a period of time and a wide spatial extent.
+Might be differentiated by:
+  * `platform`: A general platform design (e.g. "Landsat" or "Sentinel").
+  * `sensor`: Type of sensor which acquired the data from which the product originates (e.g. "MODIS", "MSI" or "OLI").
+  * `collection`: A product version.
+  * `level`: Processing level of the product (e.g. "Level 2A" or "Surface Reflectance").
+  * `source`: The service acquiring, processing or distributing the product (e.g. "ESA Copernicus" or "USGS").

+The following universal semantics on computational steps are used by `getSpatialData`:
+* `get`: Recieve data from a `source`.
+  * `names`: Result of searching available products (differs by `source` and `platform`), which might be differentiated further later on (e.g. by `level`).
+  * `query`: Result of searching a `source` for data `records` of a specific or multiple `products`.
+  * `preview`: Preview a `record`.
+  * `data`: Result of recieving one or multiple `dataset` from a `source`.

 ## Installation